Lobesitdoll/mdncomp/README.md

   - List current, esr, beta, nightly, planned and retired versions *per status*.
   - List status and release dates per browser, including release notes (if available).

-- Additional documentation:
+- Additional included documentation:
-  - Show title text per feature.
+  - Show a optional summary **description** per feature *(included in the dataset for mdncomp only)*.
-  - Show a summary **description** per feature *(included in the dataset for mdncomp only)*.
+  - (TODO Localized descriptions (where and when available))
-  - Provides a *verified* URL to the feature's documentation page on [MDN](https://developer.mozilla.org/).
+  - Includes a *verified* URL to the feature's documentation page on [MDN](https://developer.mozilla.org/).
   - Show standards/specification references, status and links (W3C, WHATWG, KHRONOS, ECMA, IETF etc.)
    *(included in the dataset for mdncomp only)*.